DocBrown85/DocBrown85.github.io/_posts/2018-11-23-a-commandline-tool-with-python-cmd-and-argparse.md

         parser.add_argument('--parameter-pair',
             required=True,
             dest='parametersPairs',
-            type=lambda x: x.split(':', 2),
-            action=NameValuePairValidator,
+            type=NameValuePairType(),
+            action='append',
-            help='the parameters list, in the form of name:value pairs' )
+            help='the parameters list, in the form of name=value pairs, if value is a string it needs to be enclosed in double quotes and watchout for spaces'
+        )
         try:
             arguments = self._getCommandArguments(parser, args)